-Based on the framework of internal financial controls maintained by the Company, work performed by the Internal, Statutory, Cost and Secretarial Auditors and external agencies, the reviews performed by Management and the relevant Board Committees, the Board, with the concurrence of the Audit Committee, is of the opinion that the Companys internal financial controls were adequate and effective as on 31st March, 2015.
+Based on the framework of Internal Financial Controls maintained by the Company, work performed by the Internal, Statutory, Cost and Secretarial Auditors and external agencies, the reviews performed by management and the relevant Board Committees, the Board, with the concurrence of the Audit Committee, is of the opinion that the Companys Internal Financial Controls were adequate and effective as on 31st March, 2022.

-Accordingly, pursuant to Section 134(5) of the Companies Act, 2013 the Board of Directors to the best of their knowledge and ability confirm:
+Accordingly, pursuant to the provisions of section 134(5) of the Companies Act, 2013, the Board of Directors to the best of their knowledge and ability confirm:

-a) that in the preparation of the annual accounts, the applicable accounting standards have been followed along with proper explanation relating to material departures;
+i. that in the preparation of the annual accounts, the applicable Accounting Standards have been followed along with proper explanation relating to material departures;

-b) that we have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit and loss of the Company for that period;
+ii. that we had in consultation with the Statutory Auditors, selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year March 31, 2022 and of the profit and loss of the Company for that period;

-d) that the annual accounts have been prepared on a going concern basis;
+iv. that the annual accounts have been prepared on a "going concern" basis;

-e) that proper internal financial controls were laid down and that such internal financial controls are adequate and were operating effectively; and
+v. that proper internal financial controls were laid down and that such internal financial controls are adequate and were operating effectively and

-The Company has not accepted any fixed deposits from the public and as such, no amount of principal and interest was outstanding as on the date of the Balance Sheet.
+The Company has not accepted any deposits or any unclaimed amount within the meaning of section 73 of the Companies Act, 2013 and the Companies (Acceptance of Deposits) Rules, 2014 and as such no amount of principal or interest was outstanding as on the Balance Sheet date.

 The properties and insurable assets and interests of the Company, like building, plant and machinery and stocks, among others, are adequately insured.